SumaiyaTarannumNoor/All-that-I-have-tried-and-learned/React-MovieSearchApp/README.md

 # The root reference for this project -
 https://www.youtube.com/watch?v=b9eMGE7QtTk

-# Additional improvements were done in App.css file.
+# Necessary improvements were done in App.css file.

 # Getting Started with Create React App